 - Be knowledgeable about University resources and give appropriate and accurate referrals; and

 - Maintain an office presence that allows for regular and timely student appointments.

 - Each college, school or department can formulate its own plan to support advising and the undergraduate advising needs of declared majors.

 - Faculty or staff with advising assignments will communicate with students who indicate an intended major, outlining requirements and preparatory work expected for the specific degree programs.

 For students who have not declared a major, the Academic Advising Center provides academic advising and other services to help students explore options, select a major, and complete their general education requirements.
 Students may remain Undeclared until they have earned 60 semester hours.
 Some academic majors require that specific courses be taken during the freshman and sophomore years.
 Students should, therefore, declare their intended major as early as possible to ensure timely progress toward completion.

 Declaring a Program of Study

 Students are encouraged to declare an intended major (as well as other academic program of study goals) as early as possible.
 This can be done at the time of admission to the University.
-Students may change their major at any time by obtaining an advisor’s signature on a Program of Study Change Form and returning the form to the Registrar’s Office.
+Students may change their major at any time by obtaining the signature of the advisor for their new major on a Change of Major Form and returning the form to the Registrar’s Office.